seanvelasco/memegraph/README.md

 Memegraph is a search engine and recommendation engine for memes using OpenAI's CLIP model.

-Seach memes via keywords, explore memes with the same template, and discover memes that are visually similar.
+Search memes via keywords, explore memes with the same template, and discover memes that are visually similar.

 ### Don't know the name of a meme?
 Just describe the meme!